Satyamev27016/DocumentEditingTool/README.md

 - **Real-time collaboration:** Multiple users can edit a document simultaneously.
 - **Rich text editing:** Utilizes the Quill editor for a user-friendly editing experience.
-- **Persistent storage:** Documents are stored in MongoDB for easy retrieval and continued editing.
+- **Persistent storage:** Documents are stored in MongoDB for easy retrieval and continued editing..

 ## Technologies Used